better-internet/radworks-grants/governance/README.md

 ## Voting

-There are 2 main votes that committee members must participate in:
+There are 3 main votes that committee members must participate in:

-###Grant approvals
+### Grant approvals
 These are the votes for initial approval and funding of a grant application (this will disperse 40% of the grant funds to the grantee)

 We will try to vote on these every 2 weeks from the start of the program.